mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 I bet now you're thinking - "Oh God!
 Why I'd use something, which monkey patches all the browser APIs?
 This is just not right!".
 But why it isn't?

+### Quick FAQ:

+*Will patching the browser's APIs lead to huge amount of bugs?*<br>
-- Might create additional bugs of the methods are not patched properly.
-Very smart people work on making Zone.js patch the APIs without any issues and it has [solid amount of tests](https://github.com/angular/zone.js/tree/master/test).
+Very smart people, who know what they are doing, work on making Zone.js patch the APIs without any issues.
+It also has [solid amount of tests](https://github.com/angular/zone.js/tree/master/test).

-- May slowdown the method executions.
-It turned out it is not such a big issue if you wrap a function execution inside another function. --------------
+*Will using Zone.js slowdown the method executions?*<br>
+According to the talk about [Zone.js](https://www.youtube.com/watch?v=3IqtmUscE_U), this is not the case.

 ## Errors in the Template Expressions